systemphil/prepyrus/README.md

 The tool currently only supports citations in Chicago author-date style.
 Only book entries are currently supported (plans to support more types in the future).
-Only the following metadata fields are supported:
+Only the following metadata fields from the target `.mdx` files are supported:

 - author
 - editor